13 Romance Novels That Should Be On Every Woman’s Bucket List

 Lord Perfect by Loretta Chase

-Loretta Chase is one of the best romance novelists — and this book is one of her best.
-Benedict Carsington, Viscount Rathbourne is aloof, reserved, perfectly controlled until it comes to Bathsheba Wingate, a smart, sharp and stubbornly independent woman.
+Loretta Chase is one of the best romance novelists of all time — and this book is one of her best.
+Benedict Carsington, Viscount Rathbourne is aloof, reserved, and perfectly controlled — except with Bathsheba Wingate, a smart, sharp, and stubbornly independent woman.
 They both know nothing can come of their insane attraction.
 But when her daughter and his nephew go missing, their obvious course of action is to chase after them, and surrender to lust and love along the way.

 Hot Head by Damon Suede

-A sweet and raunchy male-male romance about two best buds and Brooklyn firefighters who are surprised and confused to find themselves falling in love.
+Hot Head is a sweet and raunchy male-male romance about two best buds and Brooklyn firefighters who are surprised and confused to find themselves falling in love.
+Griff has loved his partner at Ladder 181, Damon, since the days after 9/11, but Damon is a ladies man.
+For 10 years, Griff pines in secret — until Damon comes up with an unexpected plan to make money: appearing on a gay porn website called HotHead.com.
+Together.
 This is true bromance.

 Again, My Lord by Katharine Ashe

-Calista Holland and the Marquess of Dare almost wed years ago but a series of misunderstandings kept them apart.
-Trapped at an inn together and destined to make the same mistakes again, Calista now has a second chance... and third and fourth to make things right in this novel that is best described as Jane Austen meets Groundhog Day.
+Once upon a time, Calista Holland and the Marquess of Dare almost wed, but a series of misunderstandings kept them apart.
+Years later, the two find themselves at an inn together.
+Destined to make the same mistakes again, Calista now has a second chance... and third and fourth to make things right in this novel that is best described as Jane Austen meets Groundhog Day.

 R is for Rebel by Megan Mulry

-Rebel heiress Abigail Heyworth has spent the past ten years in a relationship (with a woman!) and traveling the world doing good.
-Eliot Cranbrooke is a warm, funny and sophisticated American businessman.
+Rebel heiress Abigail Heyworth has spent the past 10 years in a relationship with a woman and traveling the world doing good.
+Eliot Cranbrooke is a warm, funny, and sophisticated American businessman.
 As they keep meeting through family and friends from Paris to middle America, their relationship gets oh-so intimate and oh-so complicated.
 This is a sexy, flirty, humorous, emotional and epic contemporary romance.

 Shanna by Kathleen E. Woodiwiss

 Shanna needs a husband in name only, so she weds Ruark Beauchamp, a prisoner in Newgate.
 As one does.
 What follows is a sweeping and epic romance that takes place in England, the Caribbean and America.
-This is a true classic, by the author that launched the romance novel as we know it.
+This is a true classic, written by the author who basically launched the romance novel as we know it today.

 A Bollywood Affair by Sonali Dev

-This contemporary romance features mistaken identities, a twist on the classic arranged marriage plot, and mouthwatering descriptions of Indian food.
-Mili Rathod is waiting for the man she believes to be her husband.
-His brother, Samir Rathod, hopes to get her signature on divorce papers.
+This contemporary romance features mistaken identities, a thoughtful look at arranged marriages, and mouthwatering descriptions of Indian food.
+It centers on Mili Rathod, who is waiting for the man she believes to be her husband.
+However, he doesn't want to be married, and her brother, Samir Rathod, hopes to get her signature on divorce papers.
 Of course, it’s not that simple — love and lust never is — but they all live happily ever after in this wonderful romance.

 The Secret History of the Pink Carnation by Lauren Willig

-This romance — often described as “historical chick lit” — features a story within a story.
-Modern day grad student Eloise Kelly is researching spies of the Napoleonic era and stumbles upon a great mystery and even greater love story.
-This novel is smart, romantic and laugh out loud funny.
+This romance — often described as “historical chick lit” — is a story within a story.
+Modern day grad student Eloise Kelly is researching spies of the Napoleonic era and stumbles upon the great mystery and even greater love story of the Pink Carnation, the elusive spy who helped save Britain from Napoleon.
+This novel is smart, romantic, and laugh-out-loud funny.

 Dark Lover by J.R.
 Ward

-This novel kicks off the dark and powerful black dagger brotherhood series about a family of vampires battling the evil “lessers.”
+This novel kicks off the Black Dagger Brotherhood series about a family of powerful vampires battling the evil “lessers.”
 In upstate New York.
 Naturally.
-In Dark Lover, Wrath must chose between the woman he loves and the woman he’s ordered to be with.
+In Dark Lover, Wrath — the leader of the six vampire brothers and the only purebred vampire left on earth — must chose between the woman he loves and the woman he’s ordered to be with, all while getting revenge on the slayers who killed his parents.

 Captured by Beverly Jenkins

-Hunky pirate rescues captive damsel on the high seas.
-But of course, a love story ensues — though not without complications.
-Clare Sullivan may have escaped slavery but her children haven’t, and it’s no happy ever after without them.
-Dominic and Clare risk their freedom to rescue her children in this sweeping love story.
+A hunky pirate rescues a captive damsel on the high seas?
+Yes, please.
+Of course, when he saves her life, a love story ensues — though not without complications.
+Clare Sullivan may have escaped slavery, but her children haven’t, and it’s no happy ever after without them.
+Dominic and Clare risk their freedom to rescue her children in this sweeping love story from one of the best romance writers of all time, Beverly Jenkins.

 At Any Price by Brenna Aubrey

-Mia Strong is a young med student with a passion for gaming, loads of debt and a determination to remain single.
-The obvious solution is to auction off her virginity (she’s 22.
-It’s time.)
+Mia Strong is a young med student with a passion for gaming, loads of debt, and a steadfast determination to remain single.
+The obvious solution is to auction off her virginity.
 Enter Adam Drake, the hot young CEO and founder of a gaming company.
 Their relationship should be quick and love shouldn’t be a factor — ha!
 This is an angsty, absorbing geek-romance set in stunning locales around the world.

 Gentle Rogue by Johanna Lindsey